 If you want to dissolve the Trust, we can complete this for you.
 We will need instructions signed by the Trustees; we will then prepare the paperwork to remove the property from the Trust and dissolve it.

 Trustee minutes and a new TR1 will be drafted for all Trustees to sign.
 Once we receive these documents, we can lodge the request with the Land Registry.
 This process can be extremely lengthy, as we will be reliant on the Land Registry transferring the title back.
 This process is currently taking the Land Registry 9-12 months.
 The Trust can only be dissolved after the property is back in your sole name(s).

 An LPA is the most hassle-free way to ensure that your family members have the power to make decisions on your behalf.
 These decisions are about Property and Finance and Health and Welfare should you ever lose mental capacity (the ability to make decisions yourself).
 For more information, read our article on why you might need an LPA.

 If you lose mental capacity without an LPA, a family member needs to apply to the Court of Protection to become a deputy for you.
 This is a very costly and time-consuming route.

 You can have between one and four attorneys.
 It is usually a good idea to have at least two so that if one passes or moves away you do not need to create new documents.

 Do not worry if it is not practicable to sign your documents on the same day as your attorneys.
 They need to sign their sections either with or after you so we can send the documents to your attorneys to sign later if necessary.

-It is not impossible to have an attorney who lives abroad but strongly advised that you appoint someone based in the UK and who would be on-hand to take care of your affairs and deal with UK organisations quickly if the need arose.
+It is possible to have an attorney who lives abroad but strongly advised that you appoint someone based in the UK who would be on-hand to take care of your affairs and deal with UK organisations quickly if needed.

 A witness can be anyone over 18 with mental capacity, as long as they are not one of your attorneys.
 It is often convenient to use your certificate provider also as a witness.